CDC: U.K. variant is the most common form of virus in U.S.

-The dreaded “U.K. variant” is the most prevalent form of the coronavirus in the U.S. and likely fueling the spread around day care centers and youth sports, while resulting in more hospital stays among adults in their 30s and 40s, the director of the Centers for Disease Control and Prevention said Wednesday.
+The dreaded “U.K. variant” is the most prevalent form of the coronavirus in the U.S. and likely fueling the spread around daycare centers and youth sports, while resulting in more hospital stays among adults in their 30s and 40s, the director of the Centers for Disease Control and Prevention said Wednesday.

 “The B.1.1.7 variant is now the most common lineage circulating in the United States,” CDC Director Rochelle Walensky said, using the formal label.
 “Testing remains an important strategy to rapidly identify and isolate infectious individuals, including those with variants of concern.”